Understanding Laws in Georgia About Using Bicycles on Public Roads

 - The mean age of the bicyclist was 31 years.

-The most common scenario of a vehicle and bicycle crash is when a motor vehicle suddenly turns right or left, directly into the path of the bicycle.
-In most bicycle accident cases, the driver admits they did not notice the bicycle was there.
-In some bicycle accident claims, the driver saw the bicycle but mistakenly assumed there was plenty of time and space to turn safely before the cyclist arrived at the intersection.
+The most common scenario of a bicycle crash is when a motor vehicle suddenly turns right or left, directly into the path of the bicycle.
+In most accident cases, the driver admits they did not notice the bicycle was there.
+In some Georgia bicycle accident claims, the driver saw the bicycle but mistakenly assumed there was plenty of time and space to turn safely before the cyclist arrived at the intersection.
 Similar situations occur when drivers suddenly change lanes and end up right in front of a cyclist, who cannot stop in time and hits the vehicle.

-Another common cause of bicycle accidents is when a driver or passenger in a parked car suddenly opens the door of the vehicle right into the path of a cyclist, who either hits the door or gets hit by a moving vehicle after swerving to avoid the car door.
+Another usual cause of bicycle accidents is when a driver or passenger in a parked car suddenly opens the door of the vehicle right into the path of a cyclist, who either hits the door or gets hit by a moving vehicle after swerving to avoid the car door.

 Common themes in these bike accidents are that motorists don’t see cyclists, don’t look for cyclists, or notice them but underestimate their speed and ability to react quickly.